abdurahimank/Knights_Tour_Puzzle/README.md

 # Knights Tour Puzzle
-The knight's tour problem uses a chessboard and a knight.
+The knight's tour problem uses a chessboard and a knight.<br>
+The main **objective of the game** is to visit all cell without revisiting the one which <br> already visited.

+## Options Included
+- You can any size of square or rectangle board.
+- The board is guaranteed to have a solution if the smallest dimension is at least 5.
+- Smaller boards may not have a solution.

 ## The rules of the *knight's tour* are as follows:
 1. The knight can start at any square.